rokath/trice/docs/TraceWithTrice.md

 An other point in the design was the question how to re-sync after data stream interruption, because that happens often during firmware development.
 [Several encodings](././TriceObsoleteEncodings.md) where tried out, a proprietary escape sequence format and an alternative flexible data format with more ID bits where working reliable but with [COBS](https://en.wikipedia.org/wiki/Consistent_Overhead_Byte_Stuffing) things got satisfying.
 A side result of that trials is the **trice** tool option to add different decoders if needed.

 There was a learning **not** to reduce the transmit byte count to an absolute minimum, but to focus more on `TRICE` macro speed and universality.
 That led to a double buffer on the target side discarding the previous FIFO solution.
-The [COBS package descriptor](./TriceMessagesEncoding.md#2-cobs-encoding-and-user-protocols) allowing alongside user protocols is result of the optional target timestamps and location info some users asked for.
+The [COBS package descriptor](./TriceMessagesEncoding.md#2-cobs-encoding-and-user-protocols) allowing alongside user protocols is result of the optional target timestamps and location info some users asked for, keeping the target code as light as possible.
+Float and double number support was implementable for free because this work is done mainly on the host side.

 *Trice* grew, and as it got usable I decided to make it Open Source to say "Thank You" to the community this way.

-Thinking of other people using *Trice* and some external ideas brought me to add features like float and double number support, target timestamps and source code location while keeping the target code as light as possible.

-Learning that *Trice*  is also a [baby girl name](https://www.babynamespedia.com/meaning/Trice), my daughter Ida designed the little girl with the pen symbolizing the `TRICE` macro for recording and the eyeglasses standing for the PC tool **trice** visualizing the logs.
+Learning that *Trice*  is also a [baby girl name](https://www.babynamespedia.com/meaning/Trice), our daughter Ida designed the little girl with the pen symbolizing the `TRICE` macro for recording and the eyeglasses standing for the PC tool **trice** visualizing the logs.

 ![./ref/TriceGirlS.png](./ref/TriceGirlS.png)